-Kristen Rhodes Beland is a 2018-19 Teach Plus Rhode Island Teaching Policy Fellow.
-Kristen is a 4th grade teacher at the Suzanne M. Henseler Quidnessett Elementary School in North Kingstown, RI.
-She previously served as an integration specialist implementing the SmART program developed by Brown University and has been involved in the integration of technology into the district, leading professional development in digital citizenship for the N.K.
+Kristen Rhodes Beland is a 2019-20 Teach Plus Rhode Island Policy Fellow.
+A returning Fellow, Kristen is a 4th grade teacher at the Suzanne M. Henseler Quidnessett Elementary School in North Kingstown, RI.
+Previously, she served as an integration specialist implementing the SmART program developed by Brown University and has been involved in the integration of technology into the district, leading professional development in digital citizenship for the N.K.
 Google Summits.
-She is the lead theatrical director for the after-school production, bringing together groups of 75 students to gain confidence through acting.
-In 2013, she was a Golden Apple Recipient.
-She graduated with an Interdisciplinary Arts Degree from Salve Regina University.
+She was lead theatrical director, bringing together groups of 75 students to gain confidence through acting.
+She has published op-eds on empathy and on the importance of trust driving student relationships.
+Kristen has led her school to become trauma-informed and has become a strong advocate for SEL.
+She was a 2013 Golden Apple Recipient.
+Kristen graduated with a BA in Interdisciplinary Arts from Salve Regina University.

 Sundeep Sood is a 2019-20 Teach Plus Rhode Island Policy Fellow.
 Sundeep is the core academic advisor/teacher for fourteen 10th grade students at the Metropolitan Regional Career and Technical Center's (The MET) Equality building in Providence, RI.
 Since 2008, he has served as a board member at the Environmental Justice League of Rhode Island and volunteered his time to work with youth at different social justice organizations.
 He is certified in history & social studies.
 Sundeep holds a BA in Economics and International Affairs from the University of Georgia and obtained his MAT from Brown University.